nadavspi/WebAIM-notes/README.md

     testing, and *include* users with disabilities.
   - If you do user testing with disabled users, make sure you have some base level of accessibility together beforehand.

+## Windows screen reader modes
+- The active mode determines whether the screen reader or browser handles most keyboard commands.
+- Windows only.
+(Not applicable to Mac since VoiceOver modifiers for all commands.)
+- The modes:
+  1. Reading / virtual cursor / document mode
+    - Screen reader handles most things.
+    - Can be triggered with `role="document"`
+  2. Forms / application mode
+    - Key presses go directly to the browser.
+      - Bypasses the screen reader with a few exceptions (tab, shift-tab, enter, space)
+      - E.g., to override screen reader shortcuts with app-specific keyboard shortcuts.
+    - Can be triggered with `role="application"`.
+Be very careful.
+- Some ARIA roles (tree, slider, grid, tabpanel, menu, dialog etc.) trigger forms mode.
+  - You must ensure the user is aware and that the proper keyboard interactions are implemented.
+  - Everything inside of these must be keyboard accessible.
+E.g., you'd only use `role="dialog"` if it just contains a form.
+  - Test with and without a screen reader.

 # Evolution of web accessibility guidelines